mossgreen/mossgreen.github.io/_posts/2018-10-21-Spring-Certification-Spring-AOP.md

 - Performance monitoring
 - Measuring statistics
 - Synchronization

+**Not a cross-cutting concerns**
+- connecting to the database

+**Two popular AOP libraries**
+1. **AspectJ** is the original AOP technology which aims to provide complete AOP solution.
+More robust, more complicated.
+It uses three different types of weaving:
+    1. Compile-time weaving
+    2. Post-compile weaving
+    3. Load-time weaving

+    It doesn’t do anything at runtime as the classes are compiled directly with aspects.

+2. **Spring AOP** aims to provide a simple AOP implementation across Spring IoC to solve the most common problems that programmers face.
+It makes use of  **only runtime weaving**.
+    1. JDK dynamic proxy, **preferred**
+    2. CGLIB proxy

 ## AOP Terminology, what is a pointcut, a join point, an advice, an aspect, weaving?